 In 2011-2012, Rubbermaid announced it was moving 200 jobs from a Texas factory to Winfield, increasing its Winfield capacity to add manufacturing of Rubbermaid’s trash cans and home-organization products.
 Further, Rubbermaid would invest $26.6 million to expand its operations, beginning construction of a 500,000-square-foot distribution center next to its factory.
 In early 2017, the company employed 1,054 people.

 G.E.
-Aviation, which began Winfield operations in 1947, has continued and, in April 2017, employed 750 people in the area.
+Aviation, which began operations in Winfield in 1947, has continued and, in April 2017, employed 750 people in the area.

 Creekstone Farms’ beef processing plant in neighboring Arkansas City, Kansas, employed over 600 people in early 2017.
 At that time, hospitals and nursing-care facilities in Winfield and Arkansas City combined employed over 600 workers, with about half at William Newton Memorial Hospital in Winfield.
 The Winfield Correctional Facility employed another 200.